How Aluminium Shopfronts and Commercial Aluminium Doors Are Fabricated

 Cleated corners

-Extruded aluminium corner cleats sit inside the profile chambers across the mitre and are mechanically pinned or screwed in place, with the joint sealed for weathering.
-This is the standard joint for shopfront framing and fixed screens: strong, serviceable and quick to assemble accurately.
+Extruded aluminium corner cleats sit inside the profile chambers across the mitre and are mechanically pinned or screwed in place, with the joint sealed where the system requires it.
+This method is used for relevant shopfront framing and fixed-screen details.

 Crimped corners